Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 • Apr 3

-This guide walks you through everything you need to know about mutual fund redemption in India, covering what it means, when to do it, how to execute it across different platforms, what it costs, and what smart investors do differently.
+This guide walks you through everything you need to know about mutual fund redemption in India.

 Here are some valid reasons to redeem your mutual funds:

-Your financial goal has been achieved: If you invested for a specific purpose, such as a home down payment, a child's education, or retirement funding, and the corpus has reached your target, redeeming is not just acceptable but advisable.
-There is little wisdom in letting goal money ride the volatility of equity markets.
+Your financial goal has been achieved: if you invested for a specific purpose, such as a house down payment or a child’s education, and that goal is approaching or has been reached, redeeming is the logical conclusion of the investment cycle.

 Here are the poor reasons to redeem your mutual funds unless for financial needs:

 Following tips or news headlines is another trap.
-Markets are priced by millions of participants continuously.
-By the time a narrative reaches mainstream media and triggers your redemption, sophisticated money has already acted.
+Markets are priced by millions of participants processing the same information simultaneously.
+By the time a story about market risk reaches retail investors through news, it has almost certainly already been reflected in prices.

 Suggested Articles:

-Before you submit a redemption request, you need to understand three things that directly affect how much money lands in your account and when.
+Before you submit a redemption request, you need to understand three things that directly affect how much money you receive and when.

-The NAV is the per unit value of the fund, calculated at the end of each business day based on the closing market prices of the fund's holdings minus liabilities, divided by total units outstanding.
-Your redemption value equals the number of units you redeem multiplied by the applicable NAV on the day your request is processed.
+The NAV is the per-unit value of the fund, calculated at the end of each business day based on the closing market prices of all underlying securities.
+When you redeem, you receive the NAV applicable to the day your request is accepted, not the day you submit it if submitted after the cut-off time.

-SEBI regulations specify cut off times that determine which day's NAV you will receive.
-For most equity and hybrid funds, the cut off time is 3:00 PM on any business day.
-If you submit your redemption request before 3:00 PM, you receive the same day's NAV.
-If you submit after 3:00 PM, you receive the next business day's NAV.
+SEBI regulations specify cut-off times that determine which day’s NAV you will receive.
+For equity and hybrid funds, the cut-off time is 3:00 PM.
+Submit before 3:00 PM on a business day and you receive that day’s NAV.
+Submit after 3:00 PM and you receive the next business day’s NAV.

-For liquid and overnight funds, the cut off time is 1:30 PM and the NAV assignment rules differ.
-Always verify the cut off time with your platform or AMC before submitting a time sensitive redemption.
+For liquid and overnight funds, the cut-off time is 1:30 PM and the NAV assignment rules differ specifically for same-day redemption requests.

 Settlement Timelines: